 - 8.24 At our school we follow the Trust allegation policy and low-level concerns policy. - 8.25 This means that all our staff have read, understood and signed for these policies and understand the definition of harm and low-level concerns. - 8.26 At our school, we know that all allegations and low-level concerns must be reported to the Headteacher who is the ultimate decision maker.
-If the allegation or low-level concern is related to the Headteacher, we know to contact the Director for Safeguarding at the Trust Janice Allen (jallen@stoccat.org.uk) and the Chair of Governors Catherine Parkinson (cparkinson@stmonicas.stoccat.org.uk). - 8.27 We know that where the allegation may reach the harm threshold, the Headteacher will contact the LADO and also the Director for Safeguarding.
+If the allegation or low-level concern is related to the Headteacher, we know to contact the Director for Safeguarding at the Trust Pauline Baker (pbaker@stoccat.org.uk) and the Local Governing Body Chair, Catherine Parkinson (cparkinson@stmonicas.stoccat.org.uk) - 8.27 We know that where the allegation may reach the harm threshold, the Headteacher will contact the LADO and also the Director for Safeguarding.